Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff file is required.

-**Genome anntation gff files:** If the user wants to compare transcripts with genome anntation, genome annotation gff file is required.
+**Genome anntation gff files:** If the user wants to compare transcripts with genome annotation, genome annotation gff file is required.
 Based on the comparison, the performance of ``transcript`` can be improved.

 - **Arguments**